JudeVector/JudeVector/README.md

 - 🔭 I’m currently working as a Freelancer
 - :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for amazing projects and team to work with.
+- 🤔 I’m looking for amazing projects and teams to work with.
 - 💯 I love learning new things everyday because i believe knowledge is essential
 - 📫 How to reach me: ikechukwujudendubuisi@gmail.com.
 - 😄 Pronouns: Vector, JudeCodes, JudeVector.